 The Nansemond tribe is an Algonquian speaking tribe that at one point in history, was affiliated with the Powhatan Confederacy from the tidewater Virginia area that is today the modern city of Suffolk.
 As coastal people they were impacted very early on by European colonization.
 Here is a map of sub-tribes of the Powhatan Confederacy:

-John Bass and Elizabeth had several children including a son named William Bass(1654-1741) who appears to be the most well documented.
+John Bass and Elizabeth had several children including a son named William Bass(1654-1741) who appears to have the most well documented descendants.
 William Bass was married to a woman named Catherine Lanier and they made their home in what was then known as Lower Norfolk County, Virginia along the Western Branch of the Elizabeth River.
 William Bass Sr and Catherine Lanier had the following children:

 *Edward Bass b.
 19 Oct 1672

 *John Bass b.
 4 Dec 1673